-- (a) The person presiding at a meeting of Full Council may exercise any power or duty of the Mayor. - (b) If it is necessary to choose a Member of the Council (who cannot be a Member of the Executive) to preside in the absence of the Mayor or their Deputy, the Director for Communities, or the Solicitor to the Council, or their representatives, shall preside and call for a motion that a Member of the Council take the Chair. - (c) If there is any debate on this motion, then the Director for Communities, or the Solicitor to the Council, or their representatives, shall have all the powers of the Mayor for the purposes of that debate.
+- (a) The person presiding at a meeting of Full Council may exercise any power or duty of the Chairman of the Council. - (b) If it is necessary to choose a Member of the Council (who cannot be a Member of the Executive) to preside in the absence of the Chairman of the Council or their Deputy, the Director for Communities, or the Solicitor to the Council, or their representatives, shall preside and call for a motion that a Member of the Council take the Chair. - (c) If there is any debate on this motion, then the Director for Communities, or the Solicitor to the Council, or their representatives, shall have all the powers of the Chairman of the Council for the purposes of that debate.